quorumcontrol/tupelo-docs/tutorials/notebook.md

 and the array of notes will grow but we will not see that message again.

 Assuming everything worked terminate the node repl session with the `.exit` command.
+Our ChainTree has data in it and it was successfully updated, verified and signed off by the Tupelo TestNet.

 ### Displaying our Notes